 Who is A Beautiful Occasion?

-When you look at a business from the outside, you see the business, but you can never fully understand it and really, we as customers are not supposed too.
-When you look at A Beautiful Occasion, you might see the people that work in the business, people that work for them, the people that have given up everything to make this business grow, the end result such as styled weddings and events and the general dealings of the business, but what we don’t see are humble beginnings, the late nights and early mornings, the love they have, the passion and drive, the need for constant improvement, the stress and the constant questioning.
+When you look at a business from the outside, you see the business, but you never fully understand it and really, we as customers are not supposed too.
+When you look at A Beautiful Occasion, you might see the people that work in the business, people that work for them, the people that have given up everything to make this business grow, their husbands, their kids, the end result such as styled weddings and events and the general dealings of the business; but what you don’t see are humble beginnings, the late nights and early mornings, the love they have, the passion and drive, the need for constant improvement, the stress and the constant questioning.

-I’ve watched Amy and Sara throughout the years … not in a creepy way, but just from the outside.
-I’ve seen them grow up in a small town; heard about their lives from their parents through my parents; heard about them meeting their now husbands; heard about jobs and careers; businesses sold; moves made; when they were pregnant and what they had; what their husbands and they are up to, just general bits about their lives.
-This is one of the features that comes with growing up in a town where everyone knows everyone, sometimes you can’t hide!
+I’ve watched Amy and Sara throughout the years from the outside looking in.
+I’ve seen them grow up in a small town; heard about their lives from their parents through my parents; heard about them meeting their now husbands; heard about jobs and careers; businesses sold; moves made; when they were pregnant and what they had; what their husbands and they are up to and just general bits about their lives.
+This is one of the things that comes with growing up in a town where everyone knows everyone, sometimes you can’t hide!

 A Beautiful Occasion’s owners Amy Mahony and Sara Gambrill have spoken of how their business has grown and adapted to the ever-changing landscape of design, styling and staging of weddings and events.
 From humble beginnings in Nelson Bay, collecting wares in their garages at home, which their husbands just had to tolerate, to the crime scene warehouse storage shed with no power or running water, to now being housed in a large industrial premises, the business is now the “go to” name within the region.

 Amy Mahony allows her passion for floristry to take over, collaborating with brides to design and put together breathtaking arrangements, bouquets and centerpieces.
 I’ve seen her in action in the middle of peak wedding season; she had put together 6 buttonholes for a groom and groomsmen before I even had a chance to sip my coffee.
-A big part of weddings is now the flowers where there has been a significant shift from flowers just being something that the bride carried down the aisle, to now being the link between colours, textures and theming allowing A Beautiful Occasion to showcase an important part of their business.
-A florist by trade, Amy completed her training with Peter Herd in Newcastle, before opening her own store many years ago.
+A big part of weddings is now the flowers where there has been a significant shift from them just being something that the bride carried down the aisle, to now being the link between colours, textures and theming.
+This allows A Beautiful Occasion to showcase an important part of their business with Amy, a florist by trade, having completed her training with Peter Herd in Newcastle, before opening her own florist store front many years ago.
 As times change and life moves on, Amy and her husband wanted to start a family.
 Being a first time Mum is scary enough without the pressures of trying to run a successful floristry business, so she decided to sell her renowned shop in Nelson Bay, and take on the full-time role of being a Mum.
-Today, Amy is a Mum to three kids between 10 and 3 years, but has demonstrated that you can be a wife, Mum and family member all while running a business.
+Today, Amy is a Mum to three kids between 12 and 5 years, but has shown that you can be a wife, Mum and family member all while running a business.
 Yes, it’s all about time management, but it is achievable.